microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

     # By default each section is included when markdown in generated
     Section 'Included in output' {

-        # SEction and section content is included in generated markdown
+        # Section and section content is included in generated markdown
     }

     # Sections can be optional if the When parameter is specified the expression evaluates to $False